balaji2003engg/jenkins/ec2-plugin/SSHKeysforNewAWSAccount.md

 Solution:

-     Step 1: Transfer the SSH Keys from Master to New Account
+     Step 1: Copy the SSH Keys from Master to New Account

 First things first – get those SSH keys from your master node to the new account.
 It's like passing the baton in a relay race.
 This step ensures a secure connection and hassle-free access to your EC2 instances.
     Refernce Link :